andersonBudziak/msu_timeseries_ndvi/README.md

 This analysis is pivotal in understanding vegetation dynamics, aiding in ecological research, agricultural planning, and environmental monitoring.

-## Contributing

-We welcome contributions to this project.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the [GCERLab License](https://www.gcerlab.com/).